Worksop: Religion

 Worksop has three churches, all of which are on the National Heritage List for England.

 Officially titled the Priory Church of Saint Mary and Saint Cuthbert, the Anglican parish church is usually known as Worksop Priory.
 It was an Augustinian priory founded in 1103.
 The church has a nave and detached gatehouse.
 Monks at the priory made the Tickhill Psalter, an illuminated manuscript of the medieval period, now held in New York Public Library.
 After the dissolution of the monasteries, the east end of the church fell into disrepair, but the townspeople were granted the nave as a parish church.
 The eastern parts of the building have been restored in several phases, the most recent being in the 1970s when architect Lawrence King rebuilt the crossing.

 St. Anne's Church is an Anglican parish church and is recorded in the National Heritage List for England as a designated Grade-II listed building.
 The church was built in 1911 by the Lancaster architects Austin and Paley.
-The church has an historic pipe organ originally built by Gray and Davison in 1852 for Clapham Congregational Church.
+The church has an historic pipe organ originally built by Gray and Davison in 1852 for the congregational church in Clapham.

 St. John's Church is a parish church built between 1867 and 1868 by architect Robert Clarke.

 St Mary's is a Roman Catholic church, built from 1838 to 1840 and paid for by the Bernard Howard, 12th Duke of Norfolk, after the sale of Worksop Manor, which the duke owned.
 The church was designed by Matthew Ellison Hadfield and it is a Grade II-listed building.
 In late 1913, the church was visited by Archduke Franz Ferdinand seven months before his assassination in Sarajevo.

 Relatively few religious minorities live in the town, with the largest non-Christian community being Worksop's 243 Muslims.
 A small community and prayer centre for adherents is on Watson Road.

+Media

+The town receives local news and television programmes from the BBC Yorkshire and ITV Yorkshire regions.
+Local radio stations are BBC Radio Sheffield on 104.1 FM, Greatest Hits Radio South Yorkshire on 107.9 FM, and Trust AM, an online hospital radio station serving the Bassetlaw District General Hospital in the town.
+The local newspapers are the Worksop Guardian and Worksop Trader.

 Places of interest

-Mr Straw's House, the family home of the Straw family, was inherited by the Straw brothers, William and Walter, when their parents died in the 1930s.
-The house remained unaltered until the National Trust acquired it in the 1990s and opened it to the public.

-Clumber Park, south of Worksop, is a country park, also owned by the National Trust, and is open to the public.
+Clumber Park, located south of Worksop, is a country park, also owned by the National Trust.
+It has 3,800 acres of parkland.

-Worksop Town Hall was originally established as a corn exchange, designed by Isaac Charles Gilbert, which opened in 1851.
+Worksop Town Hall was originally established as a corn exchange, designed by Isaac Charles Gilbert and opened in 1851.

+The Worksop War Memorial is a large Grade II* listed cenotaph dedicated to the memory of local residents that died during World War I and II.

+Chesterfield Canal passes through Worksop and is used for activities.